-If however, she has a professional title of her own then she should be addressed with that title when it is a professional correspondence or as Miss (or Mrs.) if a social address.
-So say for example you address Dr. Amy Smith in a professional capacity you would address her as Dr. Amy Smith instead of Mrs. Amy Smith.
+If, however, she has a professional title of her own, then she should be addressed with that title when it is a professional correspondence or as Miss (or Mrs.) if a social address.
+So say, for example, if you address Dr. Amy Smith professionally, you will address her as Dr. Amy Smith instead of Mrs. Amy Smith.

 When addressing young girls, you should call them Miss and then their first name.
 For example, Miss Jennifer.
 When dealing with minors, it is always just their first name – Miss Jennifer as opposed to Miss Jennifer Smith.

 Parents should introduce their daughter as “My daughter Jennifer,” and then, in return, you would address their daughter Jennifer as Miss Jennifer if Jennifer is a minor child.

 For example, you might say, “Hello, Miss Jennifer, it’s wonderful to meet you.”

 Good manners are a treasure to the people who possess them.
 Good manners are about making those people around you feel comfortable.
 So always try your best to use your good manners to show others you respect them.